About

 With respect to our students, the School took immediate actions to protect their safety, which is our most important responsibility.
 Mr. Rutledge was banned from campus and will not return, and campus safety measures were increased.
 MHS adults had frequent check-ins with students, meeting individually and in groups, emphasizing how to recognize and report inappropriate conduct, providing time and space to process and ask questions, and encouraging students to make use of on-campus resources.
 The School increased counseling resources on campus and will continue to provide time and space for students to process their emotions, ask for what they need, and seek support from advisors, counselors, and other trusted adults in their lives.

-Faculty and staff participated in workshops led by a trauma expert focusing on the neurological and physiological impacts of trauma and how best to support students experiencing trauma.
+Faculty and staff participated in workshops led by a trauma expert and focusing on the neurological and physiological impacts of trauma and how best to support students experiencing trauma.
 This training continued the important work the faculty were already engaged in this year based on the work of Lisa Damour, a psychologist specializing in adolescents.

 The School has also engaged MassKids, a Massachusetts-based child advocacy organization committed to preventing the abuse and neglect of children, to secure additional training in sexual misconduct prevention for MHS faculty and staff.
 It is anticipated that this training will be added this fall to our existing training on healthy student-adult boundaries and mandatory reporting.